chirs241097/deduper/README.md

 Proceedings.
 International Conference on Image Processing, 2002, pp. I-I,
 doi: 10.1109/ICIP.2002.1038047.

 Deduper is still a work in progress.
+Both the library and frontend are considered experimental at this time.
+Any issue report will be appreciated.
 For the older, libpuzzle based implementation, see https://cgit.chrisoft.org/oddities.git/tree/deduper.

 ## QDeduper